CondensedMilk7/eleventy-academic-template/README.md

 - Color theme switch
 - RSS/Atom feed

-Refer to individual packages to see t their usage.
+Refer to individual packages to see their usage.